ATV Diff Locks Explained: Are They Worth the Investment?

 When to Use an ATV Diff Lock

-The diff lock is to be used when you ride off the road in rugged terrain, and you need additional traction not to get stuck or to maintain control up a bumpy hill.
+The diff lock is to be used when you ride off the road in rugged terrain, and you need additional traction not to get stuck or maintain control up a bumpy hill.

-Here are a few common scenarios when having a diff lock may come in handy:
+Here are a few common scenarios when having a diff-lock may come in handy:

 When Riding up a Rough Hill With Ruts and Loose Rocks